Solar Foods

-Solar Foods is a producer of single cell protein (a meat substitute) founded in 2017.
-It focuses on using solar energy to produce food.
+Solar Foods is a food company founded in 2017 and headquartered in Vantaa, Finland.
+It produces Solein, a single-cell protein produced through a gas fermentation process in which microorganisms consume hydrogen and carbon dioxide.
+The result is a flour-like protein powder that can be used as an ingredient in food products.

 History

 2017–2019

 Solar Foods is a spin-off created from a joint research project on renewable energy between VTT and LUT University, with the idea of creating food from air using electricity dating back to the 1960s.
 The research team received international publicity when the team announced in 2017 that it has succeeded in making food from the air.
 The company was founded by engineering PhDs Pasi Vainikka and Juha-Pekka Pitkänen, along with Sami Holmström, Jero Ahola, Jari Tuovinen, and Janne Mäkelä.
-The company aimed to start the first phase of production in 2021 with a plant that can produce 100 tons of protein per year.

-By the spring of 2018, Solar Foods had collected a seed funding of 800,000 euros for the construction of a pilot production plant.The main investor was Lifeline Ventures; other investors included VTT Ventures and Green Campus Innovations, an investment company operating on LUT's campus.
+By the spring of 2018, Solar Foods had collected a seed funding of 800,000 euros for the construction of a pilot production plant.
+The main investor was Lifeline Ventures; other investors included VTT Ventures and Green Campus Innovations, an investment company operating on LUT's campus.
 The company also received a product development loan of over one million euros from Business Finland.
 Solar Foods started building a bioreactor tank where a kilogram of microbes can be produced daily.
 The company's previous bioreactor had been about the size of a coffee cup.
-Solar Foods intended to apply for novel food approval from the EU's Food Safety Agency, EFSA, so that the protein it produces could be used as human food.
+Solar Foods intended to apply for novel food approval from the European Food Safety Authority so that the protein it produces could be used as human food.
 In the fall, Solar Foods joined the European Space Agency business incubator, intending to develop a system with which food can be prepared on Mars.
 A 40-liter bioreactor would produce the proteins needed by a crew of six.
 The company had three employees.

-In March 2019, Solar Foods received funding of 50,000 euros from the Bank of Åland's Baltic Sea Project.
-In the same spring, Solar Foods launched its pilot plant, the output of which will be used to develop new products with partners.
+In 2019, Solar Foods launched its pilot plant, the output of which will be used to develop new products with partners.
 In the summer, the company said it was planning a protein factory larger than the first factory, producing around 6,000 tons per year.
 In September, the Fazer Group and Solar Foods announced their partnership.
 It was part of Solar Foods' financing round, which raised EUR 3.5 million in equity-term convertible bonds from Oy Karl Fazer Ab, Holdix Oy Ab, Turret Oy Ab and Lifeline Ventures.
-In October, the Atomico angel program joined the group of financiers.